College Prep Counseling

 Where have your students been accepted?

 All the Ivies, as well as many other amazing schools.
 See links at the top of this page for our most recent acceptances.
 It's important to note that our services are advisory in nature and we can't (of course) guarantee admission to a highly selective school.
-But we can put together the best application and essays to demonstrate your gifts, skills and values.
+But we can help you prepare and put together the best application and essays to demonstrate your gifts, skills and values.
+Plus, you’ll learn a ton about yourself and (hopefully) have fun doing it.

 How do you assign counselors and coaches?

 All of my coaches are highly experienced and experts at what they do.
-However, after reviewing each student's pre-work, I like to assign coaches based on each student's overall profile and writing style and abilities.
+However, after reviewing each student's pre-work, I like to assign coaches based on each student's overall profile, college goals, and writing style and abilities.

 What advice do you have as I begin the process?